Despite its name, Sports Therapy is not just for athletes.

 - Subjective/objective assessment (approximately 10-15 minutes)

-- Massage therapy and various techniques to suit individuals needs (approximately 30-35 minutes)
+- Massage therapy and various techniques to suit individual needs (approximately 30-35 minutes)

 - Rehabilitation exercises (approximately 10 minutes)

-This information enables us as sport’s therapists to assess the degree of movement, injury type, severity and the best possible treatment and rehabilitation to achieve the greatest outcome.
-As well as, helping to prevent injury re-occurrence in the future.
+This information enables your sports therapist to assess the degree of movement, injury type, severity and the best possible treatment and rehabilitation to achieve the optimum outcome.
+Advice will be given to help prevent injury re-occurrence in the future.

-- Sports/Remedial Massage– Sport massage is a form of treatment, to treat an individual with an injury.
-Therefore, helping to relief muscle tension which could reduce pain as well as reduce risk of injury an individual has.
-At Keheren Therapy our sports therapist utilise the Hydrotherm System to provide massage treatments.
+- Sports/Remedial Massage– Sports Massage is a treatment for an individual with an injury.
+This helps relieve muscle tension, which can reduce pain and the risk of injury.
+At Keheren Therapy, our sports therapist utilise the Hydrotherm System to provide massage treatments.

-- Taping– various taping methods can be used within a treatment session to help reduce pain, decrease swelling and contusions,.
+- Taping– various taping methods can be used within a treatment session to help reduce pain, decrease swelling.
 This helps to provide support to injured areas, and improves athlete performance.
-Taping available: Kinesiology tape, elastic adhesive strapping or zinc oxide tape.
+Taping options available: Kinesiology tape, elastic adhesive strapping or zinc oxide tape.

-- Proprioceptive neuromuscular facilitation (PNF) – used within treatment sessions to help range of motion, such as flexibility.
+- Proprioceptive neuromuscular facilitation (PNF) – used within treatment sessions to help a range of motion, such as flexibility.
 Flexibility is vital for athletes and non-athletes alike, allowing individuals to move comfortably and freely within daily life.

 - Non-sporting rehabilitation – Rehabilitation for those with injuries, aches and pains.
-This helps individuals back to optimum levels of everyday life and or occupation.
-This is irrespective of age and ability.
-This is achieved because of focus on movement and gait that may cause everyday stresses and strains.
-Therefore, sports therapy aims to increase range of movement and strength and thus help to reduce risk of further injury.
+This helps individuals back to optimum levels of everyday life.
+This is irrespective of age and ability and is achieved by focusing on movement and gait that may cause daily stresses and strains.
+Therefore, sports therapy aims to increase your movement and strength range and reduce the risk of further injury.

-- Sports specific rehabilitation – supporting an athlete through the early stage of injury all the way to returning to sport successfully.
-Providing good quality rehabilitation will assist those looking to return to their sport confidently.
-In order to achieve this, exercises and sports specific drills are essential.
-Above all, this is because of the focus on biomechanical gait and increasing range of movement and strength.
-This will in turn help to reduce risk of further injury.
+- Sports specific rehabilitation – supporting an athlete through the early stage of injury, all the way to returning to their sport successfully.
+Providing the right rehabilitation will assist those looking to return to their sport with confidence.
+To achieve this, exercises and sports-specific drills are essential.
+Above all, this is because of the focus on biomechanical gait and increasing movement and strength.
+This will, in turn, help to reduce the risk of further injury.

 Online Sports Therapy

-Lauren Lyndon-Hill is available online to assess and diagnose your muscular – skeletal problems.
-Perfect for those avoiding face to face contact or with a busy schedule.
+Lauren Lyndon-Hill is available online to assess and diagnose your musculoskeletal problems.
+Perfect for those avoiding face-to-face contact or with a busy schedule.